Simplex Chithyola Banda

 Simplex Chithyola Banda is a Malawian politician and educator who served as the Minister of Finance and Economic Affairs (Malawi) between 2023 and 2025.
-He is a Member of Parliament for Kasungu South Constituency from Malawi Congress Party.
+He was a Member of Parliament for Kasungu South Constituency from Malawi Congress Party.

-Personal life
+Life

 Banda was born in 1969 in Kasungu, Malawi.
 He attended Kasungu Secondary School.
 He has a Master's Degree in Public Policy and Administration.
 He was appointed by President Lazarus Chakwera as the new Minister of Finance replacing Sosten Gwengwe.
+He announced what he called a 4F plan based around fuel, forex, food and fertiliser.
+The plan attracted mixed comment.
+In 2023 he announced government support for businesses trading across the country's borders.

+He served until the election of 2025.

+In April 2026 he handed himself in for questioning after hearing that the police were investigating accusations of money laundering and abuse of office.